-In connection with the Quarterly Report of PDF Solutions, Inc., or the Company, on Form 10-Q for the quarter ended March 31, 2009 as filed with the Securities and Exchange Commission on May 11, 2009, or the Report, I, Keith A. Jones, Chief Financial Officer and Vice President of Finance of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of PDF Solutions, Inc. ("the Company") on Form 10-Q for the quarter ended June 30, 2009 as filed with the Securities and Exchange Commission on August 10, 2009 ("the Report"), I, Keith A. Jones, Chief Financial Officer and Vice President of Finance of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-(1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.